How to Clean Your Phone and Other Devices: A Simple Guide for Keeping Your Gadgets Fresh and Healthy

 How to clean your speaker grills :

-- Brush the Grills: If the air doesn get everything use a soft-bristled brush like a toothbrush to gently sweep away any remaining dust.
+• Brush the Grills: If the air does not get everything, use a soft-bristled brush like a toothbrush to gently sweep away any remaining dust.

 Maintain Regular Cleaning Habits